Guvaresp/consagri/README.md

 # consagri
-my own company in thee future
+my own company in the future